-This equation has a number of appealing interpretations, e.g. as the solution to the maximum-entropy policy search problem for an agent aiming to maximize rewards subject to an entropy constraint.
-It has been used to model not just the selection of actions, but also trajectories, preferences, corrections, and more-see [17] for a recent survey.
-More elaborate approaches in this family also predict β conditioned on the current state or action history, making it possible to model state-dependent skill [2].
+This equation has a number of appealing interpretations, e.g. as the policy that achieves a target reward while maximizing entropy.
+It has been used to model not just the selection of actions, but also trajectories, preferences, corrections, and more-see Jeon et al. (2020) for a recent survey.
+More elaborate approaches in this family also predict β conditioned on the current state or action history, making it possible to model state-dependent skill (Beliaev et al., 2022).

 However, Boltzmann models have a significant limitation: the probability of generating an action in Eq.
 (1) depends only on the true value of that action, and not on the cost of acquiring a high-quality value estimate in the first place.
-To see why this might be a problem, consider again the trajectories depicted in Fig. 1(b-c), which differ only in the difficulty of the search problem, and not in the cost of the optimal trajectory at all.
+To see why this might be a problem, consider again the trajectories depicted in the conceptual example Fig. 1(b-c), which differ only in the difficulty of the search problem, and not in the cost of the optimal trajectory at all.
 A model of boundedly rational decision-making with the form of Eq.
 (1) cannot account for this difference.

-There is a large body of other approaches on modeling human planning under resource constraints in psychology, economics and in classical/symbolic AI [4, 27, 15, 14, 5, 11, 3, 30, inter alia].
-However, these approaches make strong assumptions about how planning is performed, limiting their applicability to real-world data.
+There is a large body of other approaches on modeling human planning under resource constraints in psychology, economics and in classical AI (Callaway et al., 2022; Russell & Wefald, 1991; Huys et al., 2015; 2012; Camerer et al., 2004; Griffiths et al., 2019; Boddy & Dean, 1989; van Opheusden et al., 2023, inter alia).
+Notably, Zhi-Xuan et al. (2020) build an explicit hierarchical Bayesian model of a symbolic planning procedure while inferring per-timestep inference budgets.

+In general, these approaches make strong assumptions about how planning is performed.
 Here, we seek to develop a general framework that avoids strong assumptions about either the functional form of the reward model or the algorithmic form of the planning procedure.
-As a result, we can apply this single framework to real-world behavior in tasks as diverse as language generation and chess gameplay.
+Related approaches were proposed by Evans & Goodman (2015) and Shah et al. (2019), though with simpler environments or inference procedures.
+The framework we develop can be applied to model real-world behavior in tasks as diverse as language generation and chess gameplay.